 1. Embracing Self-Education

 Understanding ourselves and our trauma is a crucial first step in healing trauma.
-As one of our respondents said in our free eBook Understanding and Healing Trauma:
+As one of our respondents said in our open-access eBook:

 "For me, it’s been knowledge.
 Books and conversations and classes.
 It’s led to understanding of why things happened, why I am the way I am, and it gave me great advice on different things to do at different times that have been really helpful, like identifying cycles or triggers."

 Understanding how childhood emotional neglect has influenced your thoughts, feelings, and behaviours can help you recognise patterns in your life and make connections between past experiences and current challenges.
 Want to work on this?
-Download our free eBook using the form below:
+Be sure to check out Understanding and Healing Trauma (also available as an audiobook).

 The quality of our relationships is a key determinant of mental wellbeing.